Instagram begins blurring nudity in messages to protect teens and fight sexual extortion

 Sexual extortion, or sextortion, involves persuading a person to send explicit photos online and then threatening to make the images public unless the victim pays money or engages in sexual favors.
 Recent high-profile cases include two Nigerian brothers who pleaded guilty to sexually extorting teen boys and young men in Michigan, including one who took his own life, and a Virginia sheriff’s deputy who sexually extorted and kidnapped a 15-year-old girl.

 Instagram and other social media companies have faced growing criticism for not doing enough to protect young people.
-Mark Zuckerberg, the CEO of Facebook parent company Meta, apologized to the parents of victims of such abuse during a Senate hearing earlier this year.
+Mark Zuckerberg, the CEO of Instagram’s owner Meta Platforms, apologized to the parents of victims of such abuse during a Senate hearing earlier this year.

+Meta also owns Facebook and WhatsApp but the nudity blur feature won’t be added to messages sent on those platforms.

 “The feature is designed not only to protect people from seeing unwanted nudity in their DMs, but also to protect them from scammers who may send nude images to trick people into sending their own images in return,” Instagram said.